 Dana and Troy Hale-Mounier are native Californians.
 Dana was born in Ventura, Troy in San Gabriel.
 Both grew up in the San Diego area where they together attended San Pasqual High School.
 They were re-acquainted during their college years, moved back to Ventura County and married.
 Dana attended California State University, Northridge.
 Troy attended USC and graduated from California Lutheran University.
 Amador County is where they and their two children now call home.

 As the daughter of artists Karen and Tom Hale, Dana has been around Arts and Crafts Festivals since she was a baby.
 She was involved in many aspects of the business as a child and young adult, from helping in the studio to setting up and tearing down displays and selling at shows.
 She has experienced both painfully slow as well as spectacular show sales, all types of weather and the joy that comes with making new art show friends.
 Troy and Dana find the challenges of Festival planning interesting and especially enjoy the Pacific Fine Arts Festivals family of artists and crafters.
-Appreciation goes out to Festival patrons and art lovers.
+Appreciation goes out to Festival participants, patrons and art lovers.